-As a natural healing process, scarring is not unusual, many people will have small scars across their body.
+You may be wondering why does the skin scar?
+As a natural healing process, skin scarring is not unusual, many people will have small skin scars across their body.
 In our latest blog we take a look at why exactly this happens and what can be done to minimise scarring once it has formed.

 To begin, let’s look at why scars form and how.

 Whenever the skin is wounded or is injured in some way, the tissues break.
-This will cause a reaction from the body, where a protein known as collagen is released in order to repair the damaged tissue.
+This will cause a reaction from the body, where a protein known as collagen is released.
+This is in order to repair the damaged tissue.
 Since collagen acts as a support for our skin, giving it both strength and elasticity, it works to help heal and strengthen the wound.
-No matter the size of the wound, collagen will continue to form in this area overtime, the blood supply to the affected area will increase also, which is why many scars become raised.
-Overtime the collagen production and blood supply reduces, eventually the scar tissue will become slightly softer, although this scar is now permanent.
+No matter the size of the wound, collagen will continue to form in this area.
+Over time, the blood supply to the affected area will increase also, which is why many scars become raised.
+Eventually, the collagen production and blood supply reduce, meaning the scar tissue will become slightly softer.
+At the end of the process, the scar is now permanent.

 How to prevent your skin from scarring